HomeSite Map

 Songwriting History

 The Donays were originally a five piece singing group who were school friends.
-Its members were Janice Guinn, her sister Armie Guinn, Yvonne Singleton, Michelle Ray and Mary (last name unknown).
+Its members were Janice Guinn, her sister Armie Guinn, Yvonne Symington, Michelle Ray and Mary (last name unknown).
 “We were discovered at a high school talent show, Hamtramck High,” relates Janice Guinn.
 “The song was ‘Please Mister Postman,’” she relates about their talent show offering.
 Having acquired managers, they were booked as local performers, one notable show being at the “Twenty Grand” club in Detroit.
 “According to our managers, after this performance, Berry Gordy was interested in signing us up with Motown.
 However, they decided to go with Correc-tone Studios’”

 Richard Drapkin’s recording career has been under the alias Ricky Dee, recording “If That’s What Makes Her Glad” on Big Sound Records in 1965, among others.

 The “Correc-tone Records” label was launched in March 1962 with a single entitled “Let Me Be Your Boy” by an up-and-coming 21 year old R&B singer named Wilson Pickett.
 Shortly thereafter, The Donays were added to the roster.
 With the departure of Mary (last name unknown) from The Donays, the group was now a quartet, but there was one more change to be made.
-“My sister Armie Guinn was the lead singer in the group when we were discovered,” continues Janice Guinn, “however Yvonne Singleton was the lead singer on our record.”
+“My sister Armie Guinn was the lead singer in the group when we were discovered,” continues Janice Guinn, “however Yvonne (Symington) was the lead singer on our record.”
 With this personnel change decided, they were ushered into the recording studio to record two songs that Richard Drapkin wrote specifically for them: “Bad Boy” and “Devil In His Heart.”
-“We recorded another song called “You Always Talk About Tomorrow,” Janice recalls, “however it was never released because the group broke up."
+“We recorded another song called “You Always Talk About Tomorrow,” Janice Guinn recalls, “however it was never released because the group broke up."

 After its initial release on the Correc-tone label, the single was picked up by the New York City label Brent Records and was released on August 6, 1962.
-It seemed that another successful “girl group” had just been born. “‘Bad Boy’ was being played a lot, and they were talking about travelling,” Yvonne Singleton relates.
+It seemed that another successful “girl group” had just been born. “‘Bad Boy’ was being played a lot, and they were talking about travelling,” Yvonne Symington relates.
 “The mothers wanted the girls to go to college…Michelle (Ray’s) mother was leary about the music world, so they dropped out.”

 Donays member Janice Guinn explains: “I was the youngest in the group, fifteen, and still in high school.
 My parents were interested in our education so my sister (Armie Guinn) and I dropped out of the group.
 I finished school and my sister moved to California to attend school out there.
-Michelle Ray also dropped out of the group to further her education, which only left Yvonne (Singlton) who stayed with Correc-tone for a while.”
+Michelle Ray also dropped out of the group to further her education, which only left Yvonne (Symington) who stayed with Correc-tone for a while.”

 So ended the history of The Donays after only one single release.
 Although the record did not chart in the US, Oriole Records in Britain picked up the single for release overseas.
 If it weren’t for Brian Epstein buying a copy of the single for his NEMS record store in Liverpool, England, The Beatles wouldn’t have stumbled upon the "Devil In His Heart" and liked it enough to work up a rendition of the song, thereby making it the most successful composition in the Richard Drapkin songwriting catalog.

-Yvonne Singleton continued a career with Correc-tone, releasing three singles under the name Yvonne Vernee, including the highly acclaimed Tony Clark song “Just Like You Did Me.”
+Yvonne Symington continued a career with Correc-tone, releasing three singles under the name Yvonne Vernee, including the highly acclaimed Tony Clark song “Just Like You Did Me.”
 After retiring from the music business shortly thereafter, she was recruited to join the Motown group The Elgins in 1971 and toured Britain during their brief resurgence of popularity in that country.

-“Unfortunately we never received any royalties for the song that was released on The Beatles album,” Janice concludes.
+“Unfortunately we never received any royalties for the song that was released on The Beatles album,” Janice Guinne concludes.
 “We didn’t even know they recorded the song until one morning my sister Armie and I were watching The Beatles’ cartoons on television and heard our song ‘Devil In His (Her) Heart.’
 Boy were we shocked!”

 While “Devil In His Heart” by The Donays may never have been a hit anywhere, it has been a sought after record for decades because of The Beatles' version.
 It began to pop up in reissues in the '80s and can now be found on compilation discs, such as the 2000 ACE Records release “Rockin’ On Broadway: The Time, Brent, Shad Story.”